 Please note: The Ann & Monroe Carell Jr. Family Sculpture Trail is currently closed for renovations and enhancements.
 This feature is scheduled to reopen in Spring 2020.
 For more information on the updates, please see details below.
 We apologize for any inconvenience.

-Ann and Monroe Carell Jr. Family Sculpture Trail
+Ann & Monroe Carell Jr. Family Sculpture Trail

-Ann and Monroe Carell Jr. Family Sculpture Trail Enhancement
+Ann & Monroe Carell Jr. Family Sculpture Trail Enhancement

-A $5 million lead gift from The Ann and Monroe Carell Foundation (Kathryn and David Brown, Edie and David Johnson, Julie Carell Stadler) will support the endowment and enhancement of the Sculpture Trail.
+A $5 million lead gift from The Ann & Monroe Carell Foundation (Kathryn and David Brown, Edie and David Johnson, Julie Carell Stadler) will support the endowment and enhancement of the Sculpture Trail.

 • ADA accessibility and installation of lighting throughout a section of the Sculpture Trail, allowing for evening accessibility and offering a new user experience